 Van conversions and the van life (the latter often prefaced by a hopeful hashtag) have become two staples of adventure social media in recent years.
 Van conversions are all over the internet.
-And while we certainly don’t condone spending more time scrolling through adventure fodder online than actually getting out and adventuring, we have to say… we do love van conversions and the #vanlife feed.
+And while we certainly don’t condone spending more time scrolling through adventure fodder online than actually getting out and adventuring, we have to say, we do love van conversions and the #vanlife feed.
 But how to start van life?
 Well... we'll get to that, and plenty more.

-There’s something so beautiful and quintessentially un-materialistic about life on the road and changing scenery and skyline in front of you every single day, with no ties holding you back and everything you need packed neatly away in the back.
+There’s something so beautiful and quintessentially un-materialistic about life on the road.
+You put changing scenery and skyline in front of you every single day, with no ties holding you back and everything you need packed neatly away in the back.
 That’s including (but certainly not limited to) the kitchen sink.

 The van life lifestyle is a minimalist one.
 It’s one away from the stresses of work, council tax, flat inspections, broken boilers and setting alarms so that Dave from accounts can bother you about your pension scheme again.
 It's the life that many of us dream of.
 It’s so idyllic in so many ways (even if it seems a million miles away from where you are right now).
 Here, we’re going to provide a beginner’s look to van conversions, the van life, and the wonders that lie within…

 A van conversion is exactly what it says on the tin, really.
 It’s the modification of a van of some sort.
 They can, of course, come in all shapes and sizes.
 In this article, we’ll naturally be focusing on van conversions for the specified purpose of travel and adventure.
 We’re not so interested in people converting vans for school buses or for ‘Fast & Furious’ reshoots.
 If that’s a thing.
 Vans don’t tend to be particularly fast, nor furious for that matter.